intelligolabs/in_and_out/README.md

 Click [here](sd_utilities/_README.md) for the technical documentation.

 ## Part 2: Tests on the KolektorSDD2 dataset ##
 To download the KolektorSDD2 dataset, launch the script `utils/ksdd2_dowloader.py`.
-The `main.py` file, on the other hand, shows how to use the dataset.
+On the other hand, the `main.py` file shows how to use the dataset.

+## Credits ##
 We would like to thank ViCoS Lab for the repository [mixed-segdec-net-comind2021](https://github.com/vicoslab/mixed-segdec-net-comind2021) and Jin-Hwa Kim for the repository [orthoad](https://github.com/jnhwkim/orthoad), for providing some of the scripts used to manage the dataset, and all the code.

 ## Authors ##